The city draws water from Tulsi, Tansa, Vihar, Bhatsa, Modak Sagar, Upper Vaitarna and Middle Vaitarna

 The city draws water from Tulsi, Tansa, Vihar, Bhatsa, Modak Sagar, Upper Vaitarna and Middle Vaitarna.

-The water level in Tansa, Modak Sagar is at 100 per cent.
-Middle Vaitarna has 95.82 per cent, Upper Vaitarna has 87.57 per cent, Bhatsa 92.27 per cent, Vehar 100 and Tulsi has 100 per cent of useful water level.
+The water level in Tansa is at 99.58 per cent.
+At Modak Sagar, 100 per cent of water stock is available, Middle Vaitarna has 95.16 per cent, Upper Vaitarna has 84.95 per cent, Bhatsa 91.86 per cent, Vehar 84.30 per cent and Tulsi has 100 per cent of useful water level

 Last year, during the same time, water stock was at 79.45 per cent with 11,49,971 million litres, while in 2020 the water stock was 5,39,308 million litres.